cosmofur/EX716/README.md

-CASE A          : do block if Constant A equals TOS CASE_RAGE A B   : do block if constant A <= TOS <= constant B CASE_REF V      : do block if value at address V is equal TOS CDEFAULT        : REQUIRED what to do if no Case matches.
+CASE A          : do block if Constant A equals TOS CASE_RAGE A B   : do block if constant A <= TOS <= constant B CASE_I V        : do block if value at address V is equal TOS CDEFAULT        : REQUIRED what to do if no Case matches.
 @ENDCASE        : Exit point of all blocks.